 Ayushmann Khurrana On Bala: In An Era Of Great Content, This Film Will Stand Out

 With six back-to-back hits, Ayushmann Khurrana is currently in the best phase of his career.
-The actor is now gearing up for the release of ;Bala', a film that deals with premature balding.
-Like all Ayushmann films, this too promises to be quirky, extremely entertaining and leave a meaningful message about society in the most funny way possible.
+The actor is now gearing up for the release of 'Bala', a film that deals with premature balding.
+Like all Ayushmann films, this too promises to be quirky, extremely entertaining and leave a meaningful message about society in the funniest way possible.

-Ayushmann feels Bala has one if the strongest scripts in the current age of content cinema.
+Ayushmann feels Bala has one of the strongest scripts in the current age of content cinema.
 The actor said, "In an era of great content, 'Bala' will stand out and will hopefully entertain everyone in this country."

 Ayushmann further said that Bala is again a total entertainer from his brand of quirky cinema with a message that audiences will love watching.